DanaAnad/southParagliding/README.md

 South Paragliding

 # ABOUT THE PROJECT
-This is a presentation app build in React that shows the activity of a paragliding team.
+This is a presentation app built in React that shows the activity of a paragliding team.

 # DEMO LINK
 https://southparagliding.ro